Source Mixing and Separation Robust Audio Steganography: Experiments

-We also test the case where multiple sources contain embedded messages.
+\mysubsection{Interference from multiple models} We also test the case where multiple sources contain embedded messages.
 We train models for \textit{drums} and \textit{vocals} tracks as described in Sec. \ref{sec:msras}.
 The results are shown in Table \ref{tab:multi}.
-The accuracy of message recovery from \textit{drums} separation remains high even if we include the concealer and decoder for \textit{vocals}.
+The accuracy of message recovery from \textit{drums} separation remains high even if we include the concealer for \textit{vocals}.
 Although the accuracy of \textit{vocals} separation is relatively low compared with that of \textit{drums}, the accuracy is similar to that on the embedded source (D($\hat{c}$)$\approx$D($\Tilde{c}$)).
-This demonstrates that the messages can be concealed in multiple sources and recovered from each separated source without interfering with the other models.
+This shows that the messages can be concealed in multiple sources and recovered from each separated source without interfering with the other models.